CMSgov/bluebutton-web-server/dev-local/README.md

 In a nutshell:

-1. Run `kion f BB2-NON-PROD` to authenticate/obtain AWS credentials.
+1. Run `kion f bbnp` to authenticate/obtain AWS credentials.
 1. Obtain certificates for the remote environment (if you selected `test` or `sbx`)
-1. `docker compose --profile mock-sls up` for `local`, `docker compose --profile slsx up` for live envs.
+1. Pass appropriate env vars through to the app, based on choices.

 ## future work